nstutelberg/Projects/Project_Details.README.md

 If you're using any code style like xo, standard etc. That will help others while contributing to your project.
 Ex. -

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

+## Interpretation
+     Residuals - Possible that since the median is deeply negative that the data is skewed left,
 ## Screenshots
 Include logo/demo screenshot etc.